GriefMoDz/quickActions/README.md

 ## Compatibility:
 Quick Actions supports a vast selection of settings utilized by the following plugins below.

-**DISCLAIMER**: Not all settings will be available due to limitations - please see "[Frequently Asked Questions](https://github.com/GriefMoDz/quickActions/#frequently-asked-questions)".
+**DISCLAIMER**: Not all settings will be available due to workload and limitations - please see "[Frequently Asked Questions](https://github.com/GriefMoDz/quickActions/#frequently-asked-questions)".

 | Plugin Name             | Plugin Shortcode (URI)   | Version | Official\* | Repository URL                                             |
 | ----------------------- | ------------------------ |:-------:|:----------:|:----------------------------------------------------------:|